HwakyoungLee/devshield-arduino/README.md

 Copy the BERGCloud/ directory into your Arduino libraries folder.

+## Documentation
+See http://remote.bergcloud.com/developers/platform/reference/software/client-library for a description of the methods and examples.

 ## Copyright

 Copyright (c) 2013 BERG Cloud Ltd. See LICENSE.txt for further details.